oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Linkability Mitigation {#implementation-linkability}

 Referenced Tokens may be regularly re-issued to mitigate the linkability of presentations to Relying Parties.
-In this case, every re-issued Referenced Token MUST have a fresh Status List entry in order to prevent this from becoming a possible source of correlation.
+In this case, every re-issued Referenced Token MUST have a fresh Status List entry in order to prevent the index value from becoming a possible source of correlation.

 Referenced Tokens may also be issued in batches and be presented by Holders in a one-time-use policy to avoid linkability.
 In this case, every Referenced Token MUST have a dedicated Status List entry and MAY be spread across multiple Status List Tokens.
-Revoking batch-issued Referenced Tokens might reveal this correlation later on.
+Batch revocation of a batch of Referenced Tokens might reveal that they are all members of the same batch.

 Beware, that this mechanism solves linkability issues between Relying Parties, but does not prevent traceability by Issuers.